davidgarciaMontreal/k8s_cluster_setup/README.md

 ```bash
 kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep admin-user | awk '{print $1}')
 ```
-# URL on your local env
+# WEB UI URL on your local env
 Once you have generated the token on the master one, login with your browser to the following url:
 ```sh
 http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/